-Default: N/A (let the OS allocate ports) Specify the range of TCP port number for Q.931 signalling channels.
+$Default: \ensuremath{\,\mathbb{N/A}}$ (let the OS allocate ports)

+Specify the range of TCP port number for Q.931 signaling channels.
 Note the range size may limit the number of concurrent calls.
-Make sure this range is wide enough to take into account TIME_WAIT TCP socket timeout before a socket can be reused after closed.
-TIME_WAIT may vary from 15 seconds to a few minutes, depending on an OS.
-So if your range is 2000-2001 and you made two calls, next two can be made after TIME_WAIT timeout elapses and the sockets can be reused.
+Make sure this range is wide enough to take into account TIME\WAIT TCP socket timeout before a socket can be reused after closed.
+TIME\WAIT may vary from 15 seconds to a few minutes, depending on an OS.
+So if your range is 2000-2001 and you made two calls, next two can be made after TIME\WAIT timeout elapses and the sockets can be reused.
 The same applies to H245PortRange and T120PortRange.
-TIME WAIT can be usualy tuned down on most OSes.
+TIME\WAIT can be usually tuned down on most OSes.